GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/node/index.md

 #### RS Check Access

-`uma_rs_check_access` method used in a UMA Resource Server to check the access to the resource.
+`uma_rs_check_access` method is used in the UMA Resource Server to check the access to the resource.

 **Parameters:**